getmash/wordpress-mash-plugin/README.md

-# Mash - Monetize, Earn, and Grow your Experiences w/ Bitcoin Lightning
+# Mash Wordpress Plugin

-## Mash Wordpress Plugin
+**Mash - Monetize, Earn, and Grow your Experiences w/ Bitcoin Lightning**

 This plugin is powered by [Mash](https://getmash.com)